alariej/react-native-jitsi-meet/README.md

 JitsiMeet.call(url, userInfo, featureFlags);
 ```

-with *featureFlags* being defined for example as:
+where *featureFlags* is defined for example as:
 ```
 const featureFlags = {
     "chat.enabled": false,